dengrh-dd/OSF-Student-Worker-Project/README.md

   - Continuous spike-and-slab prior for variable selection
   - Posterior credible intervals used to assess variable importance
   - Domain-level inference by grouping one-hot encoded variables back to original SDOH domains

+**Note**: To avoid masking effects from a highly predictive feature produced by OSF’s in-house analytics system, we also report results from a variant of the analysis where this feature is excluded.

 ---